kuzudb/cypher-vs-sql-workshop/README.md

 ## Kùzu Explorer

+We will largely be interacting with Kùzu using its web-based UI, [Kùzu Explorer](https://docs.kuzudb.com/visualization/).
-Ensure you have Docker installed on your machine.
+To run Kùzu Explorer, you need to first ensure that Docker is installed on your machine:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-We will largely be interacting with Kùzu using its web-based UI, [Kùzu Explorer](https://docs.kuzudb.com/visualization/).
-You can download the specified image of Kùzu Explorer from DockerHub provided using the provided `docker-compose.yml` file.
+Next, you can download the specified image of Kùzu Explorer from DockerHub provided using the provided `docker-compose.yml` file.
 To do that, you can run the following commands in the directory where the `docker-compose.yml` is:

 ```bash